Brayconn/FilePhoenix/Tips.md

 Both File A and File B will be merged into "File C"

 ## Percents vs Absolute
-When choosing what offset your SubFile should appear at, you have a few options.
+When choosing where in the Master File your SubFile should appear at, you have a few options.
 One way is to explicitly state the offset or size you want.
 This is fine if you don't plan on changing the length of your file, but what if you do?
 Well, you can use percents (by swapping over SizeSelection or OffsetSelection to "Percent")!